kragen/laserboot/cut-7/README.md

 It took me a while to get the math for this right, and I’m still not totally confident that the taper is okay.
 And I had to cut the chamfering to zero to get it to not overlap.

+I shortened the slit part of the beam in order to be able to chamfer properly.

 <link rel="stylesheet" href="http://canonical.org/~kragen/style.css" />